amd/ryzen-ai-documentation/docs/olive_quant.rst

 The JSON configuration file must include a ``passes`` key, which is a dictionary containing information about passes executed by the engine.
 The passes are executed in the order defined within the dictionary, where the key of the dictionary represents the name of the pass.

-To quantize the model for Ryzen AI, you need to use the ``VitisAIQuantization`` pass.
-In the the following example, two passes are used, converting to ONNX and quantizing using Vitis AI.
+To quantize the model for Ryzen AI, use the ``VitisAIQuantization`` pass.
+In the following example, two passes are used, converting to ONNX and quantizing using Vitis AI.

 .. code-block::